smt970913/ConMED-RL/Docker-Deployment/README.md

 # Docker Deployment Guide

-This directory contains all Docker-related files for deploying ConCare-RL in different environments.
+This directory contains all Docker-related files for deploying ConMED-RL in different environments.

 ## Directory Structure